 KDI’s Ibrahim Maina, a proud lifelong Kibera resident, drew on experiences from his own life to create a concept for a short film that could challenge these narratives.

-In partnership with LightBox Africa, we wrote and shot We Have a Life in Kibera in the settlement, using local actors.
+In partnership with LightBox Africa, we wrote the film We Have a Life in Kibera and shot it inside the settlement.

 We Have a Life in Kibera offers a more positive and nuanced picture of the settlement, with examples of resident-led community development efforts such as the KPSP network.